-Cybersecurity and San Jose State university's Role
+Cybersecurity and San Jose State

-Led by President Mohammad Qayoumi, San Jose State University is spearheading an interdisciplinary cybersecurity program as a call to action.
+Led by President Mohammad Qayoumi, San Jose State is spearheading an interdisciplinary cybersecurity program as a call to action.
 For the past two years, San Jose State has led an ongoing conversation with the community, government and industry leaders to educate the public, identify needs and vet requirements for a collegiate cybersecurity program.
 In addition, President Qayoumi was recently appointed by Janet Napolitano to the Homeland Security Academic Advisory Board, providing a national perspective on this rapidly growing workforce development need.
 As a result, several key objectives for the development of a San Jose State cybersecurity program have been identified.
-One of these objectives is to host the U.S. Cyber Challenge Northern California Cyber Security Summer Boot Camp for the second year.
+One of these objectives is to host the U.S. Cyber Challenge Northern California Cyber Security Summer Boot Camp.

 Become an NSA/NSEE Center of Excellence for Information Assurance.